DYLN: 2010-2016: The Underdog, Fighting Mirrors, Arrows Pt. 1 & 2

-In 2010, Lang toured Canada nationally for her debut album, The Underdog, often performing at clubs and colleges and making various radio station appearances.
-In 2011, Her follow-up single, "Slave 2 Love", was dubbed the most added song on Canadian Radio that year.

-From 2010 to 2013, Lang often traveled to New York, Los Angeles, and Nashville for songwriting trips, while working as a waitress in bars.
-During that time, she opened for K'naan, Fefe Dobson, Simple Plan, Ron Sexsmith, Matt Good, Shawn Desman, and Sum 41.

-In 2012, Lang self-released her EP Fighting Mirrors which garnered Canadian Radio airplay with her single "Paper Doll."
+In 2012, Lang self-released her EP Fighting Mirrors and her single "Paper Doll."
 Later that year, she independently released a full album called Self, which she wrote and produced entirely herself.

-In 2013, Lang moved to New York to further pursue music and ended her management and publishing agreements to remain fully independent.
-Lang's vocals were featured on ISH's song "Rollin'" released on Warner Music, which also received airplay on Canadian radio that year.
+In 2013, Lang's vocals were featured on ISH's song "Rollin'" released on Warner Music.

-She continued to focus on writing sessions while living in Bushwick, Brooklyn, and started to perform in clubs such as Rockwood Music Hall and The Bitter End, later releasing her EP Rubix in 2014.
+She released her EP Rubix in 2014.
 By 2015, Lang released two more EPs, Arrows Pt.
 1 and Arrows Pt.
 2, where she once again wrote and produced all of the tracks.
-Her final release under the name Stef Lang was her single "Stronger", which she wrote to raise awareness for mental health and wellness in 2016.
+Her final release under the name Stef Lang was her single "Stronger".

-2017-2018: Better Things, Hold, Chapter 1: The Truth
+2017-2018: "Better Things", "Hold", Chapter 1: The Truth

-In 2017, Lang made her debut as DYLN with her single "Better Things", which garnered buzz from notable music blogs such as The Line of Best Fit, Hilly Dilly, and Going Solo.
+In 2017, Lang made her debut as Stef Lang with her single "Better Things", which garnered buzz from notable music blogs such as The Line of Best Fit and Going Solo.
 Later that year she released two more singles, "Hold" and "Colours".
-Notable music blog Hillydilly wrote, "You ought to know her new song, 'Better Things'.
-It’s one pulsating and filled with attitude."
-It was added to their Songs of the Week playlist.

-In 2018, DYLN moved to Los Angeles to further pursue music opportunities and later released her first EP, Chapter 1: The Truth.
+In 2018, Lang moved to Los Angeles to further pursue music opportunities and later released her first EP, Chapter 1: The Truth.
 Mitch Mosk of Atwood Magazine described Chapter 1: The Truth as "A gorgeous three-track collection of dynamic and intimately reflective dark indie pop."
-Later that year, she performed in Los Angeles venues such as The Peppermint Club and made her debut showcasing at SXSW.
 As a follow-up to her first EP, she later released another three-song EP called "Chapter 2: The Silver Lining" in 2019.